-The images a photographer creates become automatically the Intellectual Property (IP) of the photographer: the photographer owns the copyright.
+Under United States law, the images, videos, designs and any work result a photographer creates become automatically the Intellectual Property (IP) of the photographer.
+The photographer owns all usage rights.

 IP buyout is actually an option, but it is expensive because the creator then has no further right to the creation — for some companies it is worth it, they have reasons.
-For most clients it is just about having a license for their specific purpose.
+For most clients it is not worth it, they just need a license for their specific purpose.

 If photographers shy away from telling the client what the license costs are then they are hurting the entire industry of professionals.
 Everybody must understand that pricing a usage license is NOT a crime, it is how the entire business works.
 Like with the software analogy: if you sell a license for 2 devices you do not want the buyer copying it to all 100 devices in its company, right?